- Baby & Child

 About Flu VaccinationsPrint

-If you are outside of this area and would like a flu vaccination this year, we recommend you contact your local General Practitioner.
+If you are outside of the south-east Queensland area and would like a flu vaccination this year, we recommend you contact your local General Practitioner.

 If you would like to be notified when Terry White Chemists are offering flu vaccinations for the 2015 season, please click here provide us with your details and we will notify you when they become available in 2015.